Explainable Gated Bayesian Recurrent Neural Network for Non-Markov State Estimation: Explainable Gated Bayesian Recurrent Neural Network

-The inputs to the NN modules of each gating unit are introduced as follows, with descriptions of some of the involved notations provided here: $\sigma$ denotes the sigmoid function, $con[{\bf a}, {\bf b}]$ denotes the concatenation of vectors $\bf a$ and $\bf b$, $\text{flat}$ denotes the flattening of the matrix into vectors, and $\Psi$ denotes the maximal normalization operation.
+The inputs to the NN modules of each gated unit are described as follows, with descriptions of some of the involved notations provided here: $\sigma$ denotes the sigmoid function, $con[{\bf a}, {\bf b}]$ denotes the concatenation of vectors $\bf a$ and $\bf b$, $\text{flat}$ denotes the flattening of the matrix into vectors, and $\Psi$ denotes the maximal normalization operation.
 The normalization, flattening, and other operations we conducted are standard procedures in DL.